 If the decision is made to have ACL surgery, then there are some ACL graft options you might want to avoid!

-- The majority of ACL tears are non-contact injuries.
+- The majority of ACL tears are from non-contact injuries.
 You don’t have to be on a sports field to hear the dreaded pop.
-It can happen when you slip in a puddle of mud or something even crazier.

-- Where to harvest a new graft for ACL reconstruction surgery is the big question?
-In this article, we discuss 6 key ACL graft options you need to understand before undergoing an ACL operation.
+- For those who choose to have an ACL reconstruction, where to harvest the new graft is an important question.
+In this article, we discuss 6 key ACL graft options you should understand before undergoing an ACL operation.

 - The research suggests that ACL graft types taken from your own body tissue have historically had the lowest retear rates amongst athletes returning to sport.